Category: DaVinci Students

 DaVinci Doctoral Student Publishes Groundbreaking Study on Big Data & Risk in SA’s Insurance Sector!

-For many students, publishing an academic paper is a dream that often feels out of reach.
+For many students, publishing a groundbreaking study is a dream that often feels out of reach.
 But for DaVinci doctoral student Vuledzani Dangale, a financial services professional and thought leader, it became a reality through dedication, resilience, and a passion for research.
 She recently published a groundbreaking paper titled Conceptual Framework on the Use of Big Data to Manage Risks in the South African Insurance Sector: The Case for Further Study.
 This literature-based study explores how organisations integrate big data into their strategic decisions, identifying critical gaps and proposing a framework to guide future research.

 Her paper was presented at the 2024 International Multidisciplinary Information Technology and Engineering Conference (IMITEC), a milestone achievement that underscores the relevance of her work.
 “The inspiration for this study comes from the increasing recognition that while big data has the potential to enhance strategic decision-making, many organisations struggle with its effective implementation,” she explains.
 By delving into existing literature, she highlights key challenges such as data governance, ethical considerations, and organisational culture—areas that require further empirical research.